Emergency Blanket

 Pictured above are some of my blankets.
 As an extra or backup piece of gear, they should be small enough to tuck somewhere in a pack without stealing space from something else.

-However, there is ZERO value on the super thin ones such as the one on top.
+However, there is ZERO value to carrying the super thin ones, such as the one on top.
 If it was back in its packaging, it would be a third of the size of the one in the middle.
-When they fold up that small, they have no meat or thickness to them and are likely to fall apart before providing any real value.
-To be specific, the blanket on top is equivalent to tinsel on a Christmas tree.
+When they fold up that small, they have no meat or thickness and are likely to fall apart before providing any real value.
+More specifically, the blanket on top is equivalent to tinsel on a Christmas tree.

-Out of the many mass marketed blankets, the SOL Emergency Blanket in the middle is a little heavier and a better built blanket.
-But even so, there is only so much you can expect at the sub $10 range and I can’t see tarping as an option here.
+Amongst the mass-marketed blankets, the SOL Emergency Blanket in the middle is a little heavier and better built.
+But even so, there is only so much you can expect in the sub $10 range, and I can’t see tarping as an option here.

 The Arcturus Heavy Duty Survival Blanket